roboticsmick/ORCA_open_spectrometer/README.md

 ### 3.1 Initial WiFi (During Imaging)

 Configure your primary WiFi during the imaging process (section 2.2).
-Use your mobile hotspot for easy field access.
+You should also add your mobile hotspot for easy field access to the data of configuration settings, along with any other WiFi networks you plan on connecting to at this stage.

 ### 3.2 Adding Additional WiFi Networks